sidravi1/sidravi1.github.io/_posts/2019-01-25-heirarchical-hidden-markov-model.md

   }).catch(console.error);
 </script>

 Not too bad.
-We nail most of states.
+We nailed most of states.
 We don't get timestamp 43 right but that was always going to be tricky one.

 Since it is a kind of classification problem, let's see what the ROC looks like: